mscook/SeqFindR/README.rst

 SeqFindR - easily create informative genomic feature plots

-**This is an early release version of SeqFindR.
-It is still undergoing rapid development.
-We have only tested SeqFindR on Linux systems**
+**This is an early release version of SeqFindR.** The tool is still undergoing rapid development.
+We have only tested SeqFindR on linux systems.

 Requirements